-A very useful tool in studying caps in $\mathbb{Z}_2^n$ and their properties is the \textbf{Qap Visualizer} (\cite{QapVis}), which was based on the Cap Builder for SET (\cite{SETapp}).
-(The term \deff{Qap} is used to distinguish from the standard caps in SET.)
-This online app presents rectangular grid of squares representing the elements of $\mathbb{Z}_2^n$ (in a square for even $n$, in a half-square for odd $n$) and allows the user to select one or more squares to build a cap.
-The chosen squares are marked with green diamonds.
-With each new chosen square, the program determines which elements are in the exclude set and marks each with a red number.
-The number is the multiplicity of the element, which counts how many quads the elements completes using elements from the current cap.
-If the user hovers over a number, the cap elements that exclude this point are highlighted.)
-The user is cannot select an element marked with a number, but choosing any empty square will create a larger cap.
+A very useful tool for analyzing caps is the \textbf{Qap Visualizer} \cite{QapVis}, which was based on the Cap Builder for SET \cite{SETapp}.
+The term \deff{Qap} was used to distinguish from the standard caps in SET.

+In this web-based app, a rectangular grid of squares represents the elements of $\mathbb{Z}_2^n$, in a square for even $n$ and in a half-square for odd $n$.
+The user selects one or more squares to build a cap, which are marked with green diamonds.
+With each new chosen square, the program determines which elements are in the exclude set and marks each with a red number denoting the multiplicity of the element.
+If the user hovers over a number, the triples that exclude this point are highlighted.
+The user cannot select an element marked with a number, but choosing any empty square will create a larger cap.
 The user can also deselect an element by clicking on it again.

 We give an example in Figure~\ref{fig:qap-finder}.
-Observe that the quad closure of the cap consists of all the marked squares, i.e. the green diamonds that denote cap points and the red numbers that denote exclude points of the cap.
+Observe that the quad closure of the cap consists of the green diamonds that denote cap points, together with the red numbers that denote the exclude points.